 Guests found in possession of contraband items will be subject to expulsion from the event.

-Smoking is prohibited in ALL entertainment, activity, and game areas.
+Smoking, including the use of e-cigarettes, is prohibited in ALL entertainment, activity, and game areas.
 Please be respectful of your fellow Frostival goers.

 Illegal Drugs and Alcohol